Survival TTRPGs: You Think Survival Is Scarcity. It Isn’t.

 What Gets Mislabeled as Survival (And Why That Matters)

-Understanding why games fail the survival criteria is as useful as knowing which pass, because it reveals what players actually want versus what survival delivers.
-This framework classifies what the rules incentivize, not what a skilled GM can impose through tone.
+Understanding why games fail the survival criteria is as useful as knowing which pass, because it reveals what players actually want versus what survival systems deliver.
+The survival model classifies what the rules incentivize under normal play, not what a table can force through GM rationing or player discipline.

-Shadowdark is a high-lethality exploration game, not a survival system: it contains one excellent survival mechanism but not a full survival contract.
-Its real-time torch rule makes time an ambient, inescapable cost.
-If the table spends 20 minutes debating, they burn 20 minutes of light, and when the light dies the dungeon becomes brutally more dangerous.
-That cleanly proves C4 (Ambient Pressure).
+Shadowdark is a high-lethality exploration game, not a survival system.
+The real-time torch rule does make time an inescapable cost because if the table spends 20 minutes debating, they burn 20 minutes of light, and when the light dies the dungeon becomes a lot more dangerous.
 But it doesn’t enforce C2 (frictional recovery), C5 (no late-game escape from scarcity), or the compounding economy treadmill that defines true survival.
-It’s lethal OSR with teeth, not scarcity.
+It’s a lethal OSR, not scarcity.

-Forbidden Lands starts out as a survival game but later turns into a domain campaign, failing C5.
-It begins with real attrition, but collapses once Stronghold infrastructure comes online.
-Strongholds allow production chains (hunters, tanners, workshops) that generate income passively, letting the party stockpile rations, replace gear freely, and hire protection.
-At that point scarcity becomes optional and danger becomes a purchased service.
-Infrastructure doesn’t stabilize survival, it solves it–so it’s not survival game.
+Forbidden Lands starts out as a survival game that later turns into a domain campaign, failing C5.
+It begins with real attrition, but collapses once you build a Stronghold.
+Strongholds allow production chains (hunters, tanners, workshops) that generate income passively.
+Infrastructure doesn’t stabilize survival it solves it, so it’s not a survival game anymore.
+This is actually a sophisticated feature of the game: a transition from hex-crawling survival into a macro-level stronghold management game, using the same engine.
+You start as a scavenger and can end as a lord.

 Mutant: Year Zero starts as a survival game and then evolves out of it.
 Early play features brilliant attrition: Resource Dice degrade, the Zone is hostile, and mutations impose permanent costs.
-But Ark Projects converts recurring scarcity into permanent infrastructure, solving food and trivializing gear maintenance.
-The design intent is to rebuild civilization, not sustain equilibrium, so the campaign naturally shifts into a post-apocalyptic settlement sim.
-This isn’t a flaw—it’s the point—but it’s a clean C5 failure: if infrastructure can eliminate scarcity, you’ve exited survival and entered accumulation.
+But Ark Projects converts scarcity into permanent infrastructure, solving the food problem and trivializing gear maintenance.
+The design intent is to rebuild civilization, not sustain equilibrium, so the campaign shifts into a post-apocalyptic settlement sim.
+This is the point—but it’s a clean C5 failure.
+The goal of MYZ is to start at survival, not to stay in it forever.

 Salvage Union shows how a game can feel harsh without being a survival system.
-The Crawler’s upkeep forces constant scrap runs, so the campaign always needs another expedition; C1 passes cleanly.
+The Crawler’s upkeep forces constant scrap runs, so the campaign always needs another expedition; C1 passes.
 But after each run, downtime on the Crawler restores core mech resources and lets you repair, washing out a lot of attrition between expeditions.
-Some character options can even eliminate Crawler deterioration during downtime, turning long-term pressure into a solvable problem.
-C2 fails (recovery resets too much) and C5 fails.
-It’s tense on the road, but the screws don’t stay tightened.
+Some character options can even eliminate Crawler deterioration, making long-term pressure into a solvable problem.
+C2 fails (recovery resets too much) and C5 fails too.

-ALIEN RPG (campaign mode) is survival-adjacent horror that fails C3 (Setbacks Make Things Worse) in a specific way.
+Alien RPG (in campaign mode) is a survival-adjacent system that fails C3 (Setbacks Make Things Worse) in a specific way.
 Stress is the core pressure track, but it’s double‑edged: adding Stress dice to skill rolls can make immediate success more likely, not less.
-The catch is that any Stress die showing a 1 triggers a panic roll, turning pressure into a rising chance of sudden severe fallout rather than competence penalties.
+The catch is that any Stress die showing a 1 triggers a panic roll.
 Pushing failed rolls adds Stress and improves reroll odds simultaneously, so the immediate response to failure is often “better chance, worse consequences.”
-Failure doesn’t narrow options, it gambles them on a roll of the dice.
+Failure doesn’t narrow your options, it gambles them on a roll of the dice.
+This is perfectly fine since it’s trying to be a horror game, not a survival one.

 Conclusion